-These are the best Android phones under $300 available in 2018.
-Lately, smartphones are getting more and more expensive.
-If you don’t have $800-$900 to spend on the latest Galaxy S9 or Google Pixel 2, we have you covered.
-Below we’ve round-up some budget Android phones that don’t cost an arm and a leg.
+These are the best Android phones under $300 worth buying in 2019.
+Smartphones continue to get more and more expensive, but those high-price devices aren’t your only option.
+If you don’t have $900 to spend on the latest Pixel 3 XL or Galaxy S10, try one of these instead.
+Budget Android phones that don’t cost an arm and a leg.

 Buyers no longer want to pay top dollar or sign a new 2-year contract.
-Instead, they’re looking for awesome phones that are far more affordable.
-Over the past couple of years, manufacturers have focused on delivering exactly that.
+Instead, they’re looking for great phones that are affordable.
+And lately, manufacturers have focused on delivering exactly that.

-If you’re like millions of customers looking for a cheaper route, or simply don’t need to spend top dollar, These are the phones to consider.
-The phones we recommend deliver nearly the same experience as more expensive devices but at a lower price.
+If you’re like a lot of people looking for a cheaper route, or simply don’t need to spend a bunch, these are the phones to consider.
+We recommend devices that deliver nearly the same experience as more expensive ones but at a lower price.

 Our suggestions all cost under $300 but are still good enough to recommend.
-No, you won’t get a curved display like the Galaxy S9+, but you can come close.
-Including a pre-owned Galaxy S8 for only $299.
-And while most phones will have a slightly better camera than what we’re showing you here, these phones are better than you’d expect.
-Each phone below is wallet-friendly yet still delivers that great experience you’re looking for.
+No, you won’t get a curved display like the Galaxy S10+, but you can come close.
+Including a pre-owned Galaxy S8 for only $249.
+Basically, these phones are a lot better than you’d expect and still deliver a great experience.